djc/awmy/README.rst

 How to install
 --------------

-Refer to the Makefile for further instructions.
-The source.json Makefile target is currently Gentoo-specific; you can trivially generate source.json by passing an explicit path to the tzdata tarball to zones.py.
+Refer to the `Makefile` for further instructions.
+The `source.json` `Makefile` target is currently Gentoo-specific; you can trivially generate `source.json` by passing an explicit path to the tzdata tarball to `zones.py`.

-The JavaScript code currently assumes installation at a host root and all requests for that host are redirected to index.html.
-On Apache, this can be achieved by employing the FallbackResource directive.
+The JavaScript code currently assumes installation at a host root and all requests for that host are redirected to `index.html`.
+On Apache, this can be achieved by employing the `FallbackResource` directive.